Redth/C2DM-Sharp/README.markdown

 + **C2dmSharp.Client.Sample** - Sample Android app (replace __PackageName__ in broadcast receiver with c2dmsharp.client.sample before compiling!!!)

 ## What's Missing?
-The Client implementation, because of current MonoDroid limitations, does not generate the required AndroidManifest.xml changes in the referring application.
+The Client implementation, because of current MonoDroid limitations, does not completely generate the required AndroidManifest.xml changes in the referring application.
-I've written some of the attributes that are needed to make this happen, but if you look at C2dmBroadcastReceiver.cs you can see that you would have to replace __PackageName__ with the full package name of your application for the manifest generation to work.
+I've written some of the attributes that are needed to make this happen, but if you look at attributes in the subclassed BroadcastReceiver in the Client sample, you can see that you would have to use your own package name for the manifest generation to work.
 There is a bug report in to address this issue.
 The other issue is the generation of the required <permission> and <uses-permission> tags in the manifest.
 Another bug was filed for this.
+Here again you need to use your own package name where appropriate.

 For now, it's recommended that you merge the uncommented section of the AndroidManifest.xml (replacing __PackageName__) with your Application's manifest, and then changing the line mentioned above to refer to your package name.